rahul-deka/gupsup/README.md

 ## Features

 - **Zero-friction setup** - Just run `gupsup` and start chatting
+- **End-to-end encryption** - Messages are encrypted on your device and only readable by others with the same channel code
 - **Secure channels** - Create private rooms with shareable codes
 - **Auto-reconnection** - Handles network issues gracefully
 - **Cross-platform** - Works on Windows, macOS, Linux